MA in Communication Sciences and Disorders

 - Opportunities to add specialized training in dyslexia or in diversity, equity, and inclusion

-The Master of Education (M.Ed.) education program in speech-language pathology and the Master of Arts (M.A.) education program in speech-language pathology at the University of Georgia are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Education (M.Ed.) education program in speech-language pathology (residential modality) at the University of Georgia and the Master of Arts (M.A.) education program in speech-language pathology (residential modality) at the University of Georgia are both accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 The programs are also approved by the Georgia Professional Standards Commission (GaPSC):